 Kate Abbey-Lambertz of the Huffington Post is reporting that black owned businesses are quietly helping Detroit’s economic recovery, but getting little to no credit in the dominant narrative of the resurgence of the city, which is being led by entrepreneurs.
+However, new businesses are looking for a way to bring themselves to the forefront with the use of business strategies similar to those from The Alternative Board TAB and other business advising firms.
+These companies are going through all of the necessary steps needed, including forming an office space and sending all necessary registration paperwork, including a confirmation statement.
 Abbey-Lambertz writes:

 “Stories that claim entrepreneurs are building, revitalizing and even saving Detroit focus primarily on white professionals, often younger and new transplants to the city, a trend that’s palpable and frustrating for locals.
 When journalists and readers criticized the Times for leaving blacks out of its Corktown story, the paper’s public editor addressed the lack of diversity in a follow-up, and the writer said she regretted not including a black-owned business.
 (A more recent Times story takes a wider-ranging view.)